 Being an inflammatory condition, osteoarthritis is mainly treated with anti-inflammatory and pain-relieving medications.
-These, unfortunately, cause side effects, especially if taken long-term.1
+Unfortunately, these cause side effects, especially if taken long-term.1

 Native to the Amazon rainforest, cat's claw has been traditionally used by indigenous people to treat chronic inflammation.
 This clinical trial was conducted to validate those folk uses and assess the effects of cat's claw on treating knee osteoarthritis.